Connecticut Military and Veterans Benefits

 • Spends 30 days or less in Connecticut

 Service members who do not meet all the conditions above but lived outside the U.S. for an extended period may qualify to be treated as nonresidents under the "Group B Exception".
-See Connecticut Income Tax Information For Armed Forces Personnel and Veterans, IP 2019(5) for the Group B Exception rules.
+See the Connecticut Nonresident and Part-Year Resident Income Tax Information for the Group B Exception rules.

 In addition, Connecticut offers the same benefits offered for federal taxes to Service members serving in a combat zone or during a contingency operation.
 These benefits in general include: